1m1-github/EVMPlus/README.md

 yes, you could attack it and take control of the PoA account ~ pls do not, it's just for testing/showcasing.

+i used this project to test the smart contracts: https://github.com/1m1-github/EVMPlus_TESTING

 ## Go Ethereum

 Official Golang execution layer implementation of the Ethereum protocol.